The Jewelry of Pompeii

 Lump of coins with jewels enclosed – jasper, bronze, gold, pearls, emerald, Roman, Herculaneum, 1st century CE

-For example, several gold woven loop-in-loop chains were found, some long enough to be worn as body chains around the torso.
-In addition, multiple chains in the figure-of-eight style were excavated from Pompeii, typically worn as short choker-length necklaces.
-These were often found with crescent-shaped lunula pendants worn as amulets, as well as clasps in the shape of wheels or discs.
+Several gold woven loop-in-loop chains were found, some long enough to be worn as body chains around the torso.
+Multiple necklaces made in the figure-of-eight chain style were also excavated, typically worn at choker length.
+These were often paired with crescent-shaped lunula pendants, protective amulets often worn by Roman girls and young women, as well as clasps in the form of wheels or discs.

 An ancient Roman long gold body chain called a catena made with tightly woven loop-in-loop technique found in Pompeii